-- Notifying Human Resources or designated medical personnel if you're taking prescription drugs or over-thecounter medications that you reasonably believe could affect your ability to work safely or efficiently. - Knowing and following fitness for duty guidelines.

-- Using, possessing, selling, offering to sell, providing, sharing or purchasing illegal drugs while on duty or on company property. - Being on company property or conducting company business under the influence of alcohol or medication.
+What's in bounds?
+What's out of bounds?
+Notifying Human Resources or designated medical personnel if you're taking prescription drugs or over-the-counter medications that you reasonably believe could affect your ability to work safely or efficiently.
+Knowing and following fitness for duty guidelines.
+Using, possessing, selling, offering to sell, providing, sharing or purchasing illegal drugs while on duty or on company property.
+Being on company property or conducting company business under the influence of alcohol or legal drugs that could impair your judgement or performance.